-Switzerland’s CO₂ Act Aligns with EU ReFuelEU Rules But Market Readiness Remains in Question
+Switzerland’s CO₂ Act Aligns with EU's ReFuelEU Rules But Market Readiness Remains in Question

 Switzerland’s updated CO₂ Act mirrors the EU’s ReFuelEU Aviation regulation, setting ambitious mandates for sustainable aviation fuel (SAF) blending.
 However, despite regulatory clarity, significant questions remain about the industry’s readiness to meet these targets.